Learn why leading HR professionals trust ekincare! Read more

 This test detects IgG antibodies that develop in most patients after 14 days from the start of the infection.
-IgG antibodies remain in the blood after an infection has passed as per current research and parallels from SARS.
+According to current research and parallels from SARS, igG antibodies remain in the blood after an infection has passed.
 These antibodies indicate that you may have had COVID-19 in the recent past and have developed antibodies that may protect you from future infections.
 It is unknown at this point how much protection antibodies might provide against reinfection and for how long.

 This test detects either IgM or IgG antibodies (essentially IgM + IgG).
 A positive total antibody test indicates that you may have been infected and that your immune system has started responding to the virus.
 This is less specific than IgG antibodies and someone who got the results ‘reactive’ may still be infected and recommended to undergo home quarantine.

 You may test positive for antibodies even if you have never had symptoms of COVID-19.
 This can happen if you had an infection without symptoms, which is called an asymptomatic infection.

 COVID-19 antibody test results could be: